Tommy Herrera

 Tomás Herrera Jr. (November 9, 1931 – December 14, 2016) was a Mexican-American professional baseball player and manager, beginning his professional career in 1953.
-Herrera spent six seasons playing in the Mexican League, and was enshrined into the Mexican Professional Baseball Hall of Fame in 2023.
+Herrera spent six seasons playing in the Mexican League and was enshrined in the Mexican Professional Baseball Hall of Fame in 2023.
 His nickname was "Sargento Metralla".

 Playing career

-Herrera was born on November 9, 1931 in Laredo, Texas.
+Herrera was born on November 9, 1931, in Laredo, Texas.

 Herrera played in the minor leagues for at least six seasons, never reaching the major leagues - though he did spend parts of four seasons at the Open designation, which was created to help build the Pacific Coast League into a major league and in the Mexican League, the highest-level professional league in Mexico.
 A pitcher, Herrera won as many as 10 games in a season, per the records available.

-Herrera spent six seasons in the Mexican League, from 1957 to 1962, playing for the Tecolotes de Nuevo Laredo, the Tigres de México and the Diablos Rojos del México, recording 167 games, 49 wins, 44 losses and an ERA of 4.14.
+Herrera spent six seasons in the Mexican League, from 1957 to 1962, playing for the Tecolotes de Nuevo Laredo, the Tigres de México, and the Diablos Rojos del México, recording 167 games, 49 wins, 44 losses, and an ERA of 4.14.